What is the average pension in the UK?

 What should I do in retirement?

-For some people, this will be their dream lifestyle, but for others, this will be their Groundhog hell day.
+This will be their dream lifestyle for some people, but for others, this will be their Groundhog hell day.

 Finally, you are not constrained by needing to be somewhere at a particular time.
 You can do what you want to do.